ricardobranco777/scanapi/README.md

-scanapi is an API service scanner
+scanapi is an API service scanner that uses Goroutines for faster service discovery.

 Services supported:
 - Bugzilla